Tutland (Tal’s Strawberry Farm) offers self-picking vegetables, fruits (including different types of strawberries), and flowers in Hod HaSharon.

 We started by eating different kinds of strawberries.
 And then we filled the boxes.

-Here are several additional photos from there:
+Here are several additional photos:

 There is also an accessible area for picking strawberries.